All Episodes

 Our world is on the edge of a precipice.

-How do you pronounce S E U M A S?
+How do you pronounce S-E-U-M-A-S?

-Anyway, we'll just do it phonetically.
+Anyway, we'll just do it phonetically because it'll sound funny that way.

 Sumus Milnay.

-He apparently this guy wrote a piece saying, you know, it probably is our fault.
+The day after 9-11, apparently this guy wrote a piece saying, you know, it probably is our fault, the United States' fault that it got bombed.

-Probably their fault, but I surely can't be the only Londoner for whom it sticks ever so slightly in the craw to be told by a Chicago born professor of sociology.
+Probably their fault, but I surely can't be the only Londoner for whom it sticks ever so slightly in the craw to be told by a Chicago-born professor of sociology and his Dutch sociologist wife in the New York Times is that the riots are kind of our fault because Britain has become such a hotbed of Tea Party values.

 That's right, folks.

-The New York Times had a column blaming the riots in the UK on the administration of their prime minister Cameron.
+The New York Times had a column blaming the riots in the UK on the administration of their Prime Minister Cameron.

 And they're bringing Tea Party values to the UK.

-And this is a legitimate reason to start burning down people's property.
+And this is a legitimate reason to start burning down people's property, according to opinion pieces in the New York Times.

 Legitimate reason.